 So why did I pick up five more?
 Why did I jump at the opportunity to re-own a book I gave away once and never got back?
 Why did I snag one from an author I’ve never heard of, largely based on cover art and the back cover summary?
 (And its placement in the store.)

 I do try to do that though.
-As a lifelong reader, I’ve found that grabbing random books from unheard-of authors is how to discover new authors, new worlds, new adventures.
+As a lifelong reader (and book collector), I’ve found that grabbing random books from unheard-of authors is how to discover new authors, new worlds, new adventures.
 I love to return to ones I know and cherish (who doesn’t?), but what joy there is in wandering the aisles and finding a gem.

 The Japanese language has a word for book ownership like this: tsundoku

 Literally translated as “to pile up reading,” the general meaning is the practice of buying books with the intention of reading them, but letting them pile up instead.
 Maybe you just never get around to it.
 Maybe you get distracted by something else.
 Maybe you just run out of time.

 One popular meme discusses how the Old English word for a library was “bōchord”, which literally means “book hoard,” and this implies that librarians are dragons.
 Now, I’m no librarian, but I’ve had people exclaim, “Your house is like a library!” when they walk in.
 So, that sounds like a reasonable comparison to me.
 And I wouldn’t mind being a dragon.

 I think part of the reason we (as people) do this is that we like to aspire.
 We like to see ourselves as someone different.
 New.
 Growing.
 Doing things in the future that we’re not doing now.
 It’s hopeful, isn’t it?
 It’s optimistic that we’ll be more someday than we are now.